Important note: Migration to OneDrive file storage

 EndNote can be installed on any University-owned laptop on request.

 If you wish to install EndNote on your home computer, it is free for all current staff & students to download from the software purchasing page.
 You will need to log in to this page with your username only (e.g. u1234567, or smuszej), not your full email address.
 If you accidentally enter your email address or the wrong login details the page may lock: restarting your browser should fix this issue.
+Please check system compatability of your own device before installing.

 Please note that this EndNote license agreement is for academic use only, and you must uninstall the application when you graduate/leave employment of the University.